The-Sycorax/DenaroWalletClient-GUI/README.md

         ---

         #### `backupwallet`
         **Overview**: The `backup` sub-command is used to create a backup of a wallet file.
-An option to choose the backup directory is availible.
+An option to choose the backup directory is available.

         <details>
         <summary>Usage:</summary>